We Present New Corporate Bond Picks:

 3. How have Bondsavvy's corporate bond recommendations been performing?

-On October 15, 2024, Bondsavvy updated the investment performance of its 129 prior corporate bond recommendations.
-Please view our corporate bond returns page to see the total returns of our 66 exited recommendations, as well the 60+ bonds that remain either a buy or hold.
-For the 66 bonds we have previously sold, we have outperformed the iShares corporate bond ETFs 76% of the time, including 22 times by at least 10 percentage points.
+Please view our corporate bond returns page to see the total returns of our prior 133 bond recommendations, including the 69 we have previously exited.
+For the 69 bonds we have previously sold, we have outperformed the iShares corporate bond ETFs 72.5% of the time, including 22 times by at least 10 percentage points.

 Performance of Recently Exited Recommendations

-Through October 15, 2024, we have recommended 'sells' of 12 previously recommended corporate bonds in 2024.
-Of these 12 prior recommendations, Bondsavvy outperformed iShares in 10 (83% of the time), including 6 picks where we outperformed by at least 10 percentage points.
+In 2024, we recommended 'sells' of 15 previously recommended corporate bonds.
+Of these 15 prior recommendations, Bondsavvy outperformed iShares in 10 (67% of the time), including 6 picks where we outperformed by at least 10 percentage points.

 Figure 1a shows the performance of each of these recommendations compared to the leading iShares corporate bond ETFs.

-Figure 1a: Performance of Bondsavvy Recommendations Exited January 1-October 15, 2024
+Figure 1a: Performance of Bondsavvy Recommendations Exited in 2024

 BondPick DateSell DateBondsavvy Total